 For my twelfth birthday, my parents bought me a small red toolbox.
 Inside was a hammer, an adjustable wrench, a tape measure, a pair of pliers, and two screwdrivers.
 I was so excited to use them that I ran around the house for weeks looking for things to fix.
 I tightened the doorknob that rattled, tapped in that nail that stuck out of the door trim, and turned the loose bolt on the lawnmower deck.
 I was a legit construction worker, and I loved it!
 As it happened, my father was planning to build a garage that year so I would get lots of opportunities to use the tools and would learn through practice to be very good with them.
 One day I bent a nail in the corner, and I couldn’t get the hammer claw over it to pull it out.
 Dad showed me to use a catclaw tool to pull it out; huh, the hammer wasn’t the best tool for that job.
-Then, when we were hanging drywall I was driving in nails and my dad told me to stop using my hammer and to use his special hammer which had dimples in the head of it that made a unique pattern in the drywall.
+Then, when we were hanging drywall, I was driving in nails, and my dad told me to stop using my hammer and to use his special hammer, which had dimples in the head of it that made a unique pattern in the drywall.
 Dad explained that the regular hammer didn’t work as well for drywall because that dimple pattern made a good place for the compound to stick.
 Long story made short, I quickly learned that if I was going to be a legit carpenter, I was going to need more tools.
 My hammer was ok and, for the most part, it got the job done.
 However, as it turned out, there were numerous times where it was not the best tool for the job!

 As teachers of students with special needs, we too often reach for the “hammer”.
-We tend to reuse the same accommodations and modifications over and over again even when there are better tools for the job.
+We tend to reuse the same accommodations and modifications repeatedly, even when there are better tools for the job.
 This isn’t necessarily our fault.
 In our busy jobs, we tend to do what we know has worked in the past.
 The problem is that we don’t necessarily see that there’s a better tool, there’s a tool that will empower the student, or that the student has changed and is ready for a different level of support.
 Accommodations and modifications are the tools for effective inclusion.
-Like a carpenter, the more tools we know how to use the more successful we will become at our jobs.
+Like a carpenter, the more tools we know how to use, the more successful we will become at our jobs.
 Likewise, our students will become more successful.

 - Review your IEP’s, do they all include the same accommodations and modifications?
 If so, consider other ways you can meet the student’s needs.

-- Accomods by Action Driven Education provides development and implementation guidance for hundreds of accommodations and modifications (accomods) that are designed to support the student past their needs so they can reach high achievement expectations.
+- Accomods by Action Driven Education provides development and implementation guidance for hundreds of accommodations and modifications that are designed to support the student past their needs so they can reach high achievement expectations.

-- Accomods by Action Driven Education gathers information related to strengths, needs, and degree of need in order to sort and filter through hundreds of accommodations and modifications (accomods) to prepare a student-specific list of suggested supports for IEP teams to consider.
+- Accomods by Action Driven Education gathers information related to strengths, needs, and degree of need in order to sort and filter through hundreds of accommodations and modifications to prepare a student-specific list of suggested supports for IEP teams to consider.